 - Quarter the whole cabbage by cutting it in half, then half those halves.

-- Place the core side down on a cutting board, cut out the core.
+- Place the core side down on a cutting board, and cut out the core.

-- Keeping the cut flat side of the cabbage on the cutting board, using a knife slice into thin strips.
+- Keeping the cut flat side of the cabbage on the cutting board.
+Using a knife, slice the cabbage into thin strips.
 A mandolin also works great.

 - Burrito Bowl

 - Chickpea Vegetable Rice Bowl

 I hope you enjoy this deconstructed sushi bowl!
 If you like the recipe feel free to rate it and leave a comment.

 Originally posted on November 5, 2018, updated on February 24, 2021.Print

 - Yield: 4 1x

 This easy deconstructed sushi bowl is packed with veggies and topped with an oil-free sweet soy sauce dressing.
 It’s a healthy, customizable, and a great way to eat a rainbow of vegetables.